 Extension Points are used to extend the default functionality of BimlFlex using standard Biml code.
-It can extend and override many different areas of the BimlFlex framework.
+They can extend and override many different areas of the BimlFlex framework.

 Extension Points have four key components:

-- Extension Point directives that control what is injected and where
+- Extension Point directives that control what (the Extension Point name) is injected and where (the target reference).

-- Custom code that implements the required behavior
+- Custom code that implements the required behaviour.

-- Input and output path variables for connecting the Extension Point in the SSIS package.
+- Input and output path variables for adding the Extension Point to the data logistics process.

-Extension Points are created in BimlStudio.
-In the BimlFlex Ribbon tab there are several Extension Point areas with a large number of different Extension Points available.
+Extension Points are created in BimlStudio, and a library of Extension Points is provided upon installation.
+The Extension Points are available in the BimlFlex Ribbon tab in BimlStudio, and they are organized there are several Extension Point areas with a large number of different Extension Points available.
 Each Extension Point template will generate a code block that targets a specific point of the project.

 Extension Point Targets